flexcompute/tidy3d/docs/development/index.rst

 Development Guide
 *****************

-Welecome to the ``tidy3d`` developer's guide!
+Welecome to the ``tidy3d`` developers guide!
 These are just some recommendations I've compiled, but we can change anything as we think might help the development cycle more.

 .. toctree::
     :maxdepth: 1